Fusaro Lake: Casina Vanvitelliana

 From an architectural point of view, the Casina is one of the most refined eighteenth-century productions, somewhat similar to the conformation of the hunting lodge at Stupinigi, designed a few years before by Filippo Juvarra using plastic volumes and large windows.

 The building commissioned by the Bourbons in fact has a very articulated plan, composed of three octagonal bodies that intersect one at the top of the other, as a sort of pagoda, with large windows arranged on two levels; in addition a long wooden bridge connects the Casina to the lake shore.

-The Casina Vanvitelliana appears in the film Ferdinando e Carolina, by Lina Wertmüller, as well as in Lucio the smuggler by Lucio Fulci (1980).
+The Casina Vanvitelliana appears in the film Ferdinando and Carolina, by Lina Wertmüller, as well as in Lucio the smuggler by Lucio Fulci (1980).

 It was also one of the locations of L'imbroglio nel lenzuolo (2009) with Maria Grazia Cucinotta.